logo

 He appeared in the 1853 tax list of Toronto.
 His occupation was given as laborer.
 He lived in St. David's ward.

-He died on January 17, 1864 in Toronto, York County, Ontario, Canada and was buried at St. Michael's cemetery with his wife and son, Patrick.
+He died on January 17, 1864 in Toronto, (was York County), Ontario, Canada and was buried at St. Michael's cemetery with his wife.

 obit